 Retention Study Data Template

-Excel file with the correct data layout for an ACES Retention Study.
-You can download this file and plug in your data to create your student data file.
+Download this Excel file containing the correct data layout for an ACES Retention Study and plug in your data to create your student data file.